 1. Join us for the Summer Solstice

 Find out more3.
-Give the Gift of Membership This Father’s Day
+Treat Dad this Father’s Day

 Find out moreThe Month in History

 - The Battle of Waterloo was fought on 18 June 1815, where armies led by the Duke of Wellington and Gebhard von Blücher defeated Napoleon Bonaparte.
-A visit to the Duke’s London home of Apsley House lets visitors explore his personal life and his passion for art.
+You can explore the Duke’s personal life and his passion for art at his London home of Apsley House.

-- The SS Empire Windrush docked at Tilbury on the 22 June 1948 marking the start of post-war immigration from the Commonwealth.
+- The SS Empire Windrush docked at Tilbury on 22 June 1948, marking the start of post-war immigration from the Commonwealth.

-- Alan Turing, pioneer of computer science, was born on the 23 June 1912.
+- Alan Turing, pioneer of computer science, was born on 23 June 1912.
 His birthplace at Warrington Crescent is now marked with a blue plaque.
-During the second world war he was a leading cryptanalyst at Bletchley Park and his work was vital to deciphering the German Enigma code.
+During the Second World War he was a leading cryptanalyst at Bletchley Park and his work was vital to deciphering the German Enigma code.

-- On 26 June 1903 George Orwell was born.
-He was a novelist and political essayist best remembered for his dystopian novel, Nineteen Eighty-Four.
+- George Orwell was born on 26 June 1903.
+He was a novelist and political essayist best remembered for his dystopian novel Nineteen Eighty-Four.
 A blue plaque marks his former home in Kentish Town.

 -